HRM, HRCI and CLE credits will be available for attendees of this conference

 You’ve Completed Your Affirmative Action Plan—Now What?

-Julia Mendez Achee, Chevron/BCGi; Nate Bennett, Comerica Bank; John Claus, Merck & Co., Inc.; Mauri Spears, Affirmity
+Julia Mendez Achee, Chevron/BCGi; Lori Walker, Comerica Bank; John Claus, Merck & Co., Inc.; Mauri Spears, Affirmity

 Completing your organization’s affirmative action reporting is just the first step in your compliance program.
 There are many steps that an organization needs to consider to effectively manage the program throughout the year.
 These steps include: